chromilo/udacity-aws-scholarship/README.md

 What issues are blocking my progress?

 ---
+Day 20:
+1. Yesterday and the days before that, I submitted my entry to AWS Deepracer racing league for October, currently ranke 247/1102 in the open division.
+2. Today I wrote the final assessment quiz.
+I also submitted my AWS Deepcomposer composition to "Melody Go Round" Chartbuster challenge called ["Ode to joy remix"](https://soundcloud.com/chromilo-amin) shared on SoundCloud.
+Updated my Github blog.
+3. Don't know how to edit my car model's hyperparameters and other settings prior to re-training my model.
+Also don't know if I can just import any MIDI file for composition.
+---
 Day 17:
 1. Yesterday and the days before that, I finished all the lessons.
 2. Today I created my AWS Deepracer model, trained it for an hour, and submitted it for evaluation for three trials.
 I then submitted this model to the AWS virtual circuit racing league for October and placed 103/376.
 Here is my evaluation [video](https://drive.google.com/file/d/1AO7qRspqkv40PhSCzSKBdlc50VJpzyRG/view?usp=sharing).
 Now studying for assessment quiz.
 Updated my Github blog.